pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 - Did Ishant Sharma's stats really change - Using Tensorflow Probability, similar to # SMSes case study in Bayesian analysis e-book
 - Are data structures really important for data scientists ?
 - How I got a job at Microsoft
+- No, all engineering streams are not equal : If I got a rank of 1342 again in JEE 21, what colleges and streams would appear on my preference list ?
+This works fir me, may not be true fir all.
+But this is what I’d do if I were an entering freshmen student today, with the benefit of hindsight ofc
+- My advice to myself 10 years back as a sophomore in college :
+    College is myopic and far from reality.

+    No need to feel intimidated about the no of smarter people than you.

+    No need to worry about relationships.

+    Real world is different.

+    Focus on heavy math courses, some practical cs courses.
+Ignore management, liberal arts classes.
+You can learn them on your own from books.